Community support platform focused on clarity, trust, and action

 • Muted green and warm neutral palette

-• Simple line-based diagrams and wireframes
+• Simple diagrams and supportive layout patterns

-• Structured sections rather than highly experimental compositions
+• Structured sections rather than experimental compositions

 • Practical, clarity-focused presentation style